crytic/echidna/README.md

 ![Build Status](https://github.com/crytic/echidna/workflows/CI/badge.svg)

-Echidna is a weird creature that eats bugs and is highly electrosensitive (with apologies to Jacob Stanley)
+Echidna is a weird creature that eat bugs and is highly electrosensitive (with apologies to Jacob Stanley)

-More seriously, Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smart contracts.
+On a more serious note, Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smart contracts.
 It uses sophisticated grammar-based fuzzing campaigns based on a [contract ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) to falsify user-defined predicates or [Solidity assertions](https://solidity.readthedocs.io/en/develop/control-structures.html#id4).
 We designed Echidna with modularity in mind, so it can be easily extended to include new mutations or test specific contracts in specific cases.

-## Features
+## Features of Echidna

-* Generates inputs tailored to your actual code
+* It generate inputs tailored to your actual code
 * Optional corpus collection, mutation and coverage guidance to find deeper bugs
-* Powered by [Slither](https://github.com/crytic/slither) to extract useful information before the fuzzing campaign
+* It is powered by [Slither](https://github.com/crytic/slither) to extract useful information before the fuzzing campaign
 * Source code integration to identify which lines are covered after the fuzzing campaign
 * Curses-based retro UI, text-only or JSON output
 * Automatic test case minimization for quick triage